 Why they matter:

-These platforms are the engines of most of the search decisions and are the source of data for many directories.
+These platforms drive most search decisions and serve as the data source for many directories.

 These are the platforms people use when they have made up their mind to go somewhere.